 Article 19 (1)(a) transitional arrangements states that, until December 31, 2025, name, address, and country of origin labelling requirements are met when they comply with the EU Cosmetics Regulation.

 The majority of the labelling requirements and mandatory elements under the new UK Cosmetic law will be the same as those under the EU law.
 However:

 · One of the new requirements under the UK Regulation will be that the country of origin must be stated on the label for all products manufactured outside of the UK, for ex.
 Made in EU is not compliant;

 · Another element which is not new, as such, but will indirectly call for updated labels, is the requirement to include on the label (inner and outer) the UK-based RP’s details.
-Manufacturers will therefore have two years to start printing and putting into circulation product labels with the name and address of their newly appointed UK RP.
+Manufacturers will therefore have five years to start printing and putting into circulation product labels with the name and address of their newly appointed UK RP.